ocaml/platform-blog/opam-pin.md

 ```

 > NOTE: if you are using __beta4__, you may get a _version-control_-pin instead,
 > because we added auto-detection of version-controlled repos.
-It turned out to
+This turned out to
 > be confusing, because your changes wouldn't be reflected until you commit, so
 > this has been reverted in favor of a warning.
-Use `--kind path` to make sure
+Add the `--kind path` option to
-> you get a _path_-pin.
+> make sure > you get a _path_-pin.

-#### Template
+#### OPAM Package Template

 Now your package still needs some kind of definition for OPAM to acknowledge it;
 that's where templates kick in, the above triggering an editor with a pre-filled
-`opam` file that you will just have to complete.
+`opam` file that you just have to complete.
 This not only saves time in
 looking up the documentation, it also helps getting consistent package
 definitions, reduces errors, and promotes filling in optional but recommended
 fields (homepage, etc.).